What is Duct Flex?

 Addressing Issues and Resolving Problems with Duct Flex

 When it comes to optimizing your portable air conditioner's performance, ensuring your duct flex system operates without issues is essential.
-Here are common concerns you might face and troubleshooting tips to keep your flexible air ducts in pristine condition:
+Here are common concerns you might face and troubleshooting tips to keep your flexible air ducts in pristine condition:- Reduced Airflow: Over time, the flex duct can accumulate dust and debris, affecting airflow.
+Regularly inspect and clean duct flex using a soft brush or vacuum to maintain efficiency.

 - Leaks and Rips: If your duct flex is showing signs of wear, such as leaks or tears, it's crucial to address them immediately.
 Utilize duct tape or sealing products specifically designed for HVAC systems to repair them.
 Consider replacing heavily damaged sections, especially those with compromised insulation.